 - fool the viewer and undermine the profession of wildlife photography

 Wildlife photographers are seeking the truth.
 There has to be an old fashioned photojournalistic approach to wildlife photography that totally precludes photo manipulation and set ups.
 This makes it mighty difficult to capture a fine looking photograph.
 A lot of cougars are killed by cars trying to cross busy roads as they seek a new home range.
 These might be young cougars who die young:

 This is not one of those pretty cougar pictures but a very accurate one.
 Is accuracy more important than aesthetics?
 Yes, if the animal is endangered or in the case of the Florida panther, critically endangered.
 At that point in time pure facts are the most important thing.
 Beautiful pictures become almost irrelevant as much of what goes on in respect of the endangered species is not that beautiful.

-Picture left: A young cougar killed in Missouri crossing the road and being cut open
+Picture left: A young cougar killed in Missouri crossing the road and being cut open for research reasons.

-I don’t have permission to publish this photo here but argue fair use and provide a link by way of thanks:
+I don’t have permission to publish this photo here but argue fair use and provide a link by way of thanks,

 These sorts of cougar pictures are really more valuable than the pretty manipulated ones taken at zoos.
 And please don’t take that the wrong way.
 I am just saying that matters of life, death and extinction in the wild are more important than the appearance of the animal and in any case the cougar doesn’t care what (s)he looks like.

 Now back to a couple more interesting cougar pictures — but first cougar scat!!: